kire321/PsychSurveys/README.md

 - Location measurement doesn't actually activate the GPS, so locations are probably low accuracy.

-- `ip.py` should be replaced with a better way of counting active users
+- `ip.py` double counts anyone who changed IPs in the last few hours.
+It should be replaced by a method based on cookies.